Copyright Information, Laws & Securing Cyberspace

 - Motion Picture Association of America (MPAA)

-- Best Practices, from the American University Center for Media & Social Impact
+- Codes of Best Practices, from the American University Center for Media & Social Impact

 - Copyright and Fair Use, from the Stanford University Libraries